Wisconsin Court Records

 What Does a Tort Claim Contain in Wisconsin?

-The following are essential components of Notice of Injury and Claims Form in Wisconsin:
+The following are generally essential components of the Notice of Injury and Claims Form in Wisconsin:

 What Happens after a Tort Claim is Filed in Wisconsin?

-If the defendant is a private entity, the tort claim papers are served to him or her.
-The summons served indicates a period from service during which the defendant must respond s.
-Private defendants may do so by acknowledging and requesting settlement with the suing party.
-If a defendant files a counterclaim, both parties prepare for a court hearing.
+If the defendant is a private entity, the tort claim papers are served to them.
+The summons served indicates a period from service during which the defendant is typically required to respond.
+Private defendants may do so by acknowledging and requesting a settlement with the suing party.
+If a defendant files a counterclaim, both parties may proceed to prepare for a court hearing.

 After filing a notice of injury and claims with the Attorney General, copies of the document are sent to the involved agencies for a response.
 Depending on the review and the Attorney General’s final recommendations, the claim may be sustained or dismissed.
 Either way, expect a response from the Department of Justice.
 If the injured party is unsatisfied, they may proceed to sue the government in the court of law.